 BGA Bronze Webinar – Communications

 Gliding instructor Don Puttock has created a series of short videos about theory of flight.
-It is possible to reach the required level of knowledge by reading Bronze and Beyond.
+It is possible to reach the required level of knowledge by reading Licence and Beyond.
 However, If you prefer to watch a video, or you are struggling with any of the theory, you could dip in to one of these videos.

-Cross country endorsement
+Cross country Navigation exercises.

 Cross Country Endorsement – Nav Pt 1